-For the other alternatives, the disability incidence rates are assumed to follow patterns through time similar to the one for alternatives II-A and II-B. For alternative I, the stage one levels are assumed to be higher by about one percent for both males and females than the average for 1984-86.
+For the other alternatives, the disability incidence rates are assumed to follow patterns through time similar to the one for alternatives II-A and II-B. For alternative I, the stage one levels are assumed to be roughly the same as those experienced during the last five years.
 The 2026 total gross incidence rates are assumed to be 6.5 per thousand for males and 4.4 per thousand for females.
 For alternative III, the stage one levels are assumed to be higher by about 38 percent for males and 43 percent for females.
 This level is approximately 80 percent of the rate experienced in 1974, when incidence rates attained their highest level.
-The 2026 total gross incidence rates are assumed to be 9.1 per thousand for males and 6.5 per thousand for females.

-The overall termination rates were projected quarterly in the short-range period.
-For alternatives II-A and II-B, the rates were projected to increase from the relatively low levels of 1984-88, to levels comparable to the average experienced over the last decade.
+The 2026 total gross incidence rates are assumed to be 9.0 per thousand for males and 6.5 per thousand for females.
+The overall termination rates were projected quarterly in the shortrange period.
+For alternatives II-A and II-B, the rates were projected to increase from the relatively low levels of 1984-89, to levels comparable to the average experienced over the last decade.
 For alternative III, the termination rates increase more slowly and to lower levels, whereas for alternative I the termination rates increase more quickly and to higher levels.

 In the long-range period, the death and recovery rates were projected by age, sex, and duration of entitlement.
 For all alternatives, the death rates are assumed to decline steadily throughout the 75-year projection period.
 For alternatives II-A and II-B, they reach levels in 2065 approximately 30 percent lower for males and approximately 20 percent lower for females than those experienced by disabled-worker beneficiaries during 1977-80, the most recent period for which detailed data exist.
-The recovery rates are assumed to increase from 1988 levels until 1995, when they attain ultimate levels about 15 percent higher than those experienced during the period 1977-80, thereby allowing for the estimated effect of the periodic reviews required by provisions of law first enacted in 1980, and amended in 1983 and 1984.
+The recovery rates are assumed to increase from 1989 levels until 1995, when they attain ultimate levels about 15 percent higher than those experienced during the period 1977-80, thereby allowing for the estimated effect of the periodic reviews required by provisions of law first enacted in 1980, and amended in 1983 and 1984.